thesadru/genshinstats/README.md

 TL;DR unless you have also given your password away your account cannnot be stolen.

-## How do I get the gacha history of other players?
+## How do I get the wish history of other players?
-To get the gacha history of other players you must get their authkey and pass it as a keyword into `get_gacha_log` or `get_entire_gacha_log`.
-That will make the function return their gacha history instead of yours, it will also avoid the error when you try to run your project on a machine that doesn't have genshin installed.
+To get the wish history of other players you must get their authkey and pass it as a keyword into `get_wish_history`.
+That will make the function return their wish history instead of yours, it will also avoid the error when you try to run your project on a machine that doesn't have genshin installed.

 To get the autkey you ask the player to press `ESC` while in the game and click the feedback button on the bottom left, then get them to send the url they get redirected to.
 You can then extract the authkey with `extract_authkey(url)` which you can then pass into the functions.